webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Drives-Like-a-Maniac.md

 ---
 aliases:
-  - Drives Like a Maniac
+- "Drives Like a Maniac"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Drives Like a Maniac
-collection: Foci
-kind: Compendium
 ---

 ## Drives Like a Maniac
 Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don't think about the risks when you're behind the wheel.